TCU's CFP title game run came at a perfect time for Big 12

 “If you think about where this conference was 18 months ago, and the uncertainty and the lack of stability and you fast forward to today, it’s a game changer for us,” Commissioner Brett Yormark told AP at Saturday's CFP media day.

-The third-ranked Horned Frogs faced No. 1 Georgia on Monday night at Sofi Stadium in Inglewood, California, for the CFP title.
+The third-ranked Horned Frogs were routed 65-7 by No. 1 Georgia on Monday night at Sofi Stadium in Inglewood, California, for the CFP title.

-The Big 12 seemed in real danger of falling apart or being relegated to second-tier status during the summer of 2021 when it was revealed flagship members Texas and Oklahoma — the only schools to win football national title in the Big 12 —- will leave for the Southeastern Conference.
+Just getting there was a welcome step for the Big 12, which seemed in real danger of falling apart or being relegated to second-tier status during the summer of 2021.
+That's when it was revealed that flagship members Texas and Oklahoma — the only schools to win football national titles in the Big 12 —- planned to leave for the Southeastern Conference.

 Oklahoma had been the only Big 12 team to make the four-team playoff before this season.
 The Sooners went 0-4.
 Texas was the last Big 12 team to play for a national championship, when it lost to Alabama in the 2010 BCS title game.